nsteenholdt/master_thesis/README.md

 ### Part 5 - Statistical Testing

 # Analysis.ipynb (WIP)
-Notebook, in which we take the results so far and test for significant differences.
+Notebook, in which we take the results so far and test for significant differences for the outputs from part 3 and 4.
+The analyses will incude:
-- Distribution checks
+- Distribution check: Histogram
+- Q-Q plot
+- Box Plot
+- Levene's test (Homogeneity of Variance)
-- Normalisation checks
+- Welsch's T-test
-- (T-test)
+- Cohen's D
+- Robustness check: Whitney-Mann U
 - ...